DhruvGarg001/DhruvGarg001/README.md

 DhruvGarg001/DhruvGarg001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+---

+### My Projects

+#### Games

+- **Sea Survival**: A survival game where you control a seahorse battling waves of sharks and piranhas.
+Survive for 4 minutes using your skills and strategy.
+Built to showcase core programming skills with fun gameplay.